pieterjm/hackable_esp_device/README.md

 <!--
 Default user and passwd
 It is possible to change the default username and password for the users on the webpage.
-The file for this is /hackableEspDevice/data/conf.txt.
+The file for this is /hackableEspDevice/data/config.conf.
 Here the username and password is stored and can be changed to increase or decrease the challenge. the format is “<Username>:<Password>:<authorization level (1|2)>”
+The file is encrypted using the ecnryption command in the serial interface of the device. `gpg --encrypt "key" "string"` They key is found with the `privatekeys` command
 Level 1 is a normal user, level 2 is an admin user.